How to use the Settled Status mobile app

 If you achieve Pre-Settled Status, you can stay in the UK for 5 years.
 Once you have passed this threshold, you can then apply for Settled Status.

 In the future (after 31 December 2020) it will not be so easy to apply for Settled Status UK for EU citizens.
-However, for close family members such as a spouse, civil partner, dependent child or grandchild and dependent parents or grandparent that live outside of the UK, they will still be able to join EU citizens as a Settled person.
+However, for close family members such as a spouse, unmarried partner, dependent child or grandchild and dependent parents or grandparent that live outside of the UK, they will still be able to join EU citizens as a Settled person.
 To be eligible for this, the Settled person must be able to prove that the relationship with the EU citizen existed on 31 December 2020 and will continue to exist when that person moves to the UK.

 To be eligible for Settled Status, EU citizens and their family members must have been a continuous resident in the UK for five years by 31 December 2020.